cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 ## Terminology

-XXX
+The following terms are used throughout this document.

-- PRF:
+- PRF: Pseudorandom Function.
-- VOPRF:
+- VOPRF: Verifiable Oblivious Pseudorandom Function.
-- DLEQ:
+- DLEQ: Discrete Logarithm Equality.
-- Prover: The Prover holds the private VRF key SK and public VRF key PK.
+- Signer: The Signer holds the private OPRF key x.
-- Verifier: The Verifier holds the public VRF key PK.
+- Requestor: The Requestor engages with the Signer to compute F(x, m).

 ## Requirements